NALC Health Benefits Home Health Care in SW Fort Worth/Burleson, TX

 Physical, Occupational, and Speech Therapy

 Therapy services delivered at home are covered under NALC when medically necessary.
-Home-based therapy is particularly valuable for patients who have limited mobility following surgery or stroke and cannot easily travel to an outpatient clinic.
-A physical therapist can work on gait training, strength, and fall prevention right in the patient's living environment in areas like Joshua Farms or Briar Meadow — a setting that produces better functional outcomes for many patients than a clinic setting alone.
+Home-based therapy is especially valuable for patients with limited mobility following surgery or stroke who cannot easily travel to an outpatient clinic.
+A physical therapist can work on gait training, strength building, and fall prevention right inside the patient's home — in neighborhoods like Joshua Farms or Briar Meadow — a setting that often produces better functional outcomes than a clinic alone.

 Home Health Aide Services